ssaadh/Data-Structures-Algorithms-SWE-LeetCode-Studying/W07/W07-HW.doc.md

 f(2) = 2 * f(1) = 2
 f(1) = 1

 e.
-That's correct!
+That's correct.
 The runtime complexity is indeed O(n) because we're performing a single operation for each value from 1 to n.
 The space complexity is also O(n) because we're storing the result for each value from 1 to n, either in the recursion stack (for the top-down approach) or in the memoization table (for the bottom-up approach).

 f.
 Without dynamic programming, a naive recursive solution would have a time complexity of O(n!) because it would generate all permutations.
 However, with dynamic programming, we can reduce the time complexity to O(n) by avoiding redundant computations.